gto76/comp-m2/README.md

 **JUMP**       | \*\*-- | Changes the value of the program counter to the value stored at the specified address.
 **IF_NOT_MAX** | \*\*-* | Jumps to the specified address if register does not have value _255_ = '********'.
 **IF_NOT_MIN** | \*\*\*-| Jumps to the specified address if register does not have value _0_ = '--------'.
 **AND/OR**     | \*\*\*\* | If first bit of the value is '-', then AND gets executed, otherwise OR.
 Other three bits specify the address.
-Operation is executed between the value of register and value at the specified address, and result is written to register.
-Since only three bits are used for the address, this instruction can only be used with first eight addresses of the data ram.
+Operation is executed between the value of the register and value at the specified address, and result is written to the register.
+Since only three bits are used for the address, this instruction can only be used with first eight addresses of the data memory.

 Non-interactive mode
 --------------------